In Him Ministries:

 Paul said in Galatians 3:1-5, “You foolish Galatians!
 Who has bewitched you?
 Before your very eyes Jesus Christ was clearly portrayed as crucified.
 I would like to learn just one thing from you: Did you receive the Spirit by observing the law, or by believing what you heard?
 Are you so foolish?
 After beginning with the Spirit, are you now trying to attain your goal by human effort?
 Have you suffered so much for nothing — if it really was for nothing?
 Does God give you his Spirit and work miracles among you because you observe the law, or because you believe what you heard?”

-Those who try to keep the laws of the Old Covenant are under a curse.
+Those who think they have to keep some of the laws from the Old Covenant come under God’s curse.

 Galatians 3:10-12 says, “For all who rely on works of the law are under a curse; for it is written, “Cursed be everyone who does not abide by all things written in the Book of the Law, and do them.”
 Now it is evident that no one is justified before God by the law, for “The righteous shall live by faith.”
-But the law is not of faith, rather “The one who does them shall live by them” (see also: Deut.
+But the law is not of faith, rather “The one who does them shall live by them.” (cf. Deut.
 27:26; 28:15; Rom.
-2:23-25; 3:19; 10:5).
+2:23-25; 3:19; 10:5)

 When someone is trapped in a false religious system, Christians who know the truth have an obligation to warn them about the danger they are in.

-Galatians 1:6-9 says, “I am astonished that you are so quickly deserting him who called you in the grace of Christ and are turning to a different gospel— not that there is another one, but there are some who trouble you and want to distort the gospel of Christ.
-But even if we or an angel from heaven should preach to you a gospel contrary to the one we preached to you, let him be accursed.
-As we have said before, so now I say again: If anyone is preaching to you a gospel contrary to the one you received, let him be accursed.”
+Galatians 1:6-9 says, “I am amazed how quickly you are deserting the One who called you by the grace of Christ and are turning to a different gospel— which is not even a gospel.
+Evidently some people are troubling you and trying to distort the gospel of Christ.
+But even if we or an angel from heaven should preach a gospel contrary to the one we preached to you, let him be under a curse!
+As we have said before, so now I say again: If anyone is preaching to you a gospel contrary to the one you received, let him be under a curse!”
+(BSB)

 The Seventh-day Adventist Church teaches the false gospel of Galatianism.